Wages

 Unions 101

-The National Labor Relations Board has held that employers may deceive their employees during organizing campaigns, ruling it will “no longer probe into the truth or falsity” of employer campaign statements.2 Explore the content below to learn more about all the different aspects of unionization.
+A note worth knowing: the National Labor Relations Board has held that employers may legally make misleading statements during organizing campaigns, ruling it will “no longer probe into the truth or falsity” of employer campaign claims (Midland National Life Insurance Co., 263 NLRB 127 (1982)).
+That is one reason an independent source of facts is useful.

 Wages

-Union workers earn 13.5% more on average than non-union workers in similar jobs, according to the Economic Policy Institute.
-That difference compounds significantly over a career.
+Union workers earn about 13.5% more on average than non-union workers in similar jobs, per the Economic Policy Institute — a gap that compounds over a career.

 Benefits

-96% of union workers have access to health care benefits, versus 69% of non-union workers.
-58% of union workers have a pension, compared to just 7% of non-union workers, per the BLS.
+96% of union workers have access to health-care benefits versus 69% of non-union workers, and 58% have a pension versus 7%, per the Bureau of Labor Statistics.

-Union contracts require employers to show just cause before disciplining or terminating a worker.
-Without a union, most employees can be fired for any reason or no reason at all.
+Union contracts require employers to show just cause before discipline or termination.
+Without a union, most employees can be let go for any reason or no reason at all.

 Safety

-Union workers have the right to refuse unsafe work and report hazards without fear of retaliation.
-Research shows that weakening unions is associated with a 14% increase in occupational fatalities.
+Union workers can refuse unsafe work and report hazards without fear of retaliation.
+Research links weaker unions to higher rates of workplace injury and death.

 Equity

-Unions reduce racial and gender pay gaps.
-Black union workers earn 12.6% more than non-union Black workers; Hispanic union workers earn 16.4% more than their non-union counterparts, per EPI.
+Unions narrow racial and gender pay gaps.
+Per EPI, Black union workers earn 12.6% more, and Hispanic union workers 16.4% more, than their non-union counterparts.

 Bargaining

-A union contract is a legally binding agreement.
-Your employer must negotiate wages, hours, and working conditions with your elected representatives — not just announce them.
+A union contract is legally binding.
+Your employer must negotiate wages, hours, and conditions with your elected representatives — not simply announce them.